mpv-player/mpv/DOCS/man/options.rst

         Works in ``--correct-pts=no`` mode only.

 ``--deinterlace=<yes|no|auto>``
-    Enable or disable interlacing (default: no).
+    Enable or disable deinterlacing (default: no).
     Interlaced video shows ugly comb-like artifacts, which are visible on fast movement.
 Enabling this typically inserts the bwdif video filter in order to deinterlace the video, or lets the video output apply deinterlacing